 - Visit the dentist regularly to allow for early identification and treatment of possible areas of concern.

-According to research, you can drastically reduce your risk of developing oral cancer by eating several servings of fruits and vegetables every day.
+According to research, you can also drastically reduce your risk of developing oral cancer by eating several servings of fruits and vegetables every day.
+The vitamins and antioxidants in fruits and vegetables can boost your immune system and protect your mouth.
 There is also some evidence that green tea could help prevent and slow the growth of oral cancer.